-- Define the various Title funding sources and how to apply the funding to the specific needs of the community. - Define the components of the IDEA that support students with learning disabilities in private schools, including Child Find, Consultation, Equitable Services, and Proportionate Share. - Plan a course of action to collaborate with the local public school in request of and use of the funding sources available.
+- Define the various Title funding sources and how to apply them to the community's specific needs. - Define the components of the IDEA that support students with learning disabilities in private schools, including Child Find, Consultation, Equitable Services, and Proportionate Share. - Plan a course of action to collaborate with the local public school in request of and use of the funding sources available.